Michele Jonsson Funk, PhD

 I am a pharmacoepidemiologist with a particular interest in epidemiology methods.
-I am currently focused on evaluating the application of doubly robust estimators to comparative effectiveness research in observational data (K02HS017950).
+I am currently focused on evaluating the application of doubly robust estimators to comparative effectiveness research in observational data (K02HS017950) and developing methods to estimate sex differences in the safety and effectiveness of cardiovascular drugs (R01HL118255).
 I have experience working in a range of substantive areas including antiretroviral treatment for HIV (R01AI066920) and the effect of OTC analgesics on pregnancy outcomes (R01HD049675).
-For a summary of my work, please see my NIH biosketch.

 As director of the Methods Core at the Center for Women’s Health Research, I advise and collaborate with clinical and/or junior investigators in women’s health research who do not have the training or experience with epidemiologic methods to independently develop and implement an analysis plan.